kbieser/wrangling-genomics/_episodes/03-trimming.md

 ~~~
 {: .output}

 The output files are also FASTQ files.
-It should be smaller than our
+The output .trim files should be smaller than our
 input file, because we've removed reads.
+The output un.trim files are the smallest because those are sequences that we removed because their mate was a terrible read.
+The absolute worst reads are now gone.
+It's partner ended up in those un.trim files.
 We can confirm this:

 ~~~
 $ ls SRR2589044* -l -h